ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 const valueDeclaration = symbol.valueDeclaration;
 ```

-TypeChecker have a lot of methods to facilitate working with types, symbols, and nodes.
+TypeChecker has a lot of methods to facilitate working with types, symbols, and nodes.

 ### Symbol